This town is packed with super duper scoopers, and any true ice cream addict has to add these best Hong Kong ice cream shops to their lick list!

-How about an ice-cream bowl that you can eat?!
-The biscuit cone comes shaped like a bowl, filled with creamy goodness (very photogenic too).
-The chocoholics will love the Oh Fudge topped with brownie bits and fudge sauce.
-For the Instagrammers, the Holly Starlet is a beautiful blue with sprinkles on top.
-For those going all out for their cheat day, try their Crazy Shakes (or share with a friend!) – it’s a milkshake topped with doughnuts, gelato, sprinkles, and MORE!
+How about an ice cream bowl that you can eat?!
+At Holly Brown, you can opt for a biscuit cone that comes shaped like a bowl, filled with creamy (and photogenic) goodness.
+Chocoholics will love the Oh Fudge topped with brownie bits and fudge sauce.
+For the Instagrammers, go for the Holly Starlet, which is a beautiful blue scoop with sprinkles on top.
+And for those going all out on their cheat day, try their Crazy Shakes – super indulgent milkshakes topped with doughnuts, gelato, sprinkles, and more!

 4. Happy Cow

-Dairy-free ice-cream doesn’t mean missing out on the fun and taste, and Happy Cow is proof!
-Taste popular flavours like the Golden Pillow Durian, the classic vanilla, or unconventional ginger ice-cream!
-Happy Cow serves a healthier alternative with less sugar, less cholesterol, and no eggs – plus it’s made in Hong Kong!
+Dairy-free ice cream doesn’t mean missing out on the fun and taste – Happy Cow is proof!
+Taste popular flavours like the Golden Pillow Durian, the classic vanilla, or unconventional ginger ice cream.
+Happy Cow serves a healthier alternative with less sugar, less cholesterol, and no eggs – plus, it’s made in Hong Kong. #SupportLocal!

-Shop Happy Cow at supermarkets in Hong Kong.
+Shop Happy Cow at supermarkets across Hong Kong

 5. Owl’s Choux & Gelato

 While Owl’s Choux & Gelato has been listed on the Michelin Guide for several years in a row, its products are surprisingly affordable and, of course, absolutely delicious.
-This Hong Kong ice cream and coffee shop is renowned for their range of gelato, chouquettes and gelato choux.
-You’ll be able to find classic flavours like red velvet, and unique combinations like popcorn and rocks.
-If you’d like to get hands-on, you can even design their own desserts at Owl’s.
+This Hong Kong ice cream and coffee shop is renowned for their range of gelato, chouquettes, and gelato choux.
+You’ll be able to find classic flavours like red velvet, as well as unique combinations like popcorn and rocks.
+If you’d like to get hands-on, you can even design and customise your own desserts here!

 Nothing beats the unique ice cream flavours available at Elephant Grounds – think Thai iced tea, earl grey cookie (pleaseee make a comeback), and many others.
 Thanks to its creativity, this homegrown brand now has numerous branches across Hong Kong.
 While our favourite used to be the Red Velvet Oreo Smash Ice Cream Sandwich, Elephant Grounds simply releases way too many new and amazing flavours for us to pick now.
 So make sure you pop by from time to time to have a taste of its latest offerings!

-If you’re looking to #SupportLocal, look no further than Dood Bottega Gelateria.
+If you’re looking to support small, local businesses, look no further than Dood Bottega Gelateria.
 This Hong Kong ice cream shop first opened in 2018 in Wan Chai, before moving to K11 Musea in 2020.
 The founder, Jackson, is a self-proclaimed maniac for all things gelato, and always ensures that his gelato is second to none.
-Using fruits, nuts, chocolates, and other fresh ingredients, Dood Bottega’s gelato is created in-house and has 14 different flavours.
-While there are seasonal menus, the pistachio gelato is its signature, with its generous amounts of premium Sicilian nuts in the mix.
+Using fruits, nuts, chocolates, and other fresh ingredients, Dood Bottega’s gelato is created in-house and has over a dozen flavours.
+While there are seasonal menus, the pistachio gelato is its signature, with generous amounts of premium Sicilian nuts in the mix.
 Can’t pick a favourite?
-Opt for the Tasting Petti, which offers four mini cups for you to try a series of flavours.
+Pick the Tasting Petti, which offers four mini cups for you to try different flavours.